mahendrapaipuri/Website_Perso/content/publication/lyonMFD.md

 publication: "Transportation Research Part B: Methodological"
 publication_short: "TR PartB"

 abstract: Aggregated traffic flow models based on the Macroscopic Fundamental Diagram (MFD), also known as multireservoir or multi-region MFD models, have been developed for more than a decade for various applications.
 While being very appealing for simulating traffic dynamics at a city level, the outputs of these models were rarely confronted with real data measurements.
 Thus, this paper focuses on calibration and validation of an MFD simulation for a city partitioned into multiple reservoirs.
+The traffic predictions from the MFD simulation (total accumulation and mean speed) are compared with real data from loop and probe sensors.
+The questions addressed in this study include the city partitioning, the MFD and average trip length estimation, and the path flow distribution among reservoirs.
+This study is carried on the network of Lyon, France, composed by around 27,000 links that extend over an urban area of 80 km$^2$.

 # Summary.
 An optional shortened abstract.
 summary: The paper presents the first validation study using multi-reservoir MFD based simulation on a real network using real OD data.